Merkoba/Hue/README.md

 "default_topic"
 >The shown topic when the room has been created or claimed and there is no topic yet.

-"default_topic_unclaimed"
->Topic shown when the room is unclaimed.

 "default_topic_admin"
 >Default topic shown to admins.